pete/watts/README.md

 has fewer than 400 lines of code (including comments), no dependencies (besides Rack), and only does one thing: it maps resources.

+See doc/LICENSE for the license.
+See doc/examples if you're impatient.

 ## Goals
 Dead-simple web development.
 I don't want a framework to take up so much of my brain that there's no space left for my application.